Tightness of discrete Gibbsian line ensembles with exponential interaction Hamiltonians: Introduction

+A longstanding conjecture about the KPZ equation is that the solution of the narrow wedge initial data KPZ equation converges to the $\textrm{Airy}_2$ process (as $t$ goes to infinity) with a parabolic shift, under horizontal scaling by $t^{2/3}$ and vertical scaling by $t^{1/3}$.
+While the full conjecture is widely open, there has been breakthrough on the one point convergence, see \cite{SS, ACQ}.
+This conjecture was further strengthen in \cite{CH16} that the the KPZ line ensemble should converge to the Airy line ensemble under the same scaling. \cite{CH16} also provided a plausible route to this conjecture and one of the key steps is to characterize Airy line ensemble without relying on the determinantal formula of its finite dinmensional distributions, thus providing a new method for proving convergence in the KPZ universality class.
+A very recent work \cite{DM} showed that the Airy line ensemble could be characterized by the finite-dimensional marginals of its top curve and the Brownian Gibbs property.

-While there has been many successes for the study of continuous Gibbs line ensemble in the KPZ universality class, there are also a rich class of discrete models in integrable probability, where the associated line ensembles enjoy a discrete analogue resampling invariance of the previous Brownian Gibbs property.
-We call such resampling invariance random walk Gibbs property for discrete line ensembles to emphasize the following fact.
-For line ensembles of Brownian Gibbs property or more generally, $H$-Brownian Gibbs property, the underlying paths resemble Brownian bridges, while for discrete Gibbsian line ensembles, the underlying paths resemble random walk bridges.
-To give a few examples, through various versions of the Robinson-Schensted-Knuth (RSK) correspondence, one can link geometric last passage percolation to non-intersecting random walk bridges with geometric jumps, exponential last passage percolation to non-intersecting random walk bridges with exponential jumps, see \cite{DNV} for a recent study on the uniform convergence to Airy line ensemble for these two line ensembles.
+While there have been many successes for the study of continuous Gibbs line ensembles in the KPZ universality class, the discrete Gibbsian line ensembles are also worth exploration and will be the focus of this paper, due to the richness of discrete integrable models in the KPZ universality class.
+The discrete Gibbsian line ensembles enjoy a discrete analogue resampling invariance of the previous Brownian Gibbs property.
+We call such resampling invariance random walk Gibbs property to emphasize that for line ensembles of Brownian Gibbs property or more generally, $\Ham$-Brownian Gibbs property, the underlying paths resemble Brownian bridges, while for discrete Gibbsian line ensembles, the underlying paths resemble random walk bridges.
+To give a few examples, through various versions of the Robinson-Schensted-Knuth (RSK) correspondence \cite{O'Con1}, one can link geometric last passage percolation to non-intersecting random walk bridges with geometric jumps, exponential last passage percolation to non-intersecting random walk bridges with exponential jumps, see \cite{DNV} for a recent study on the uniform convergence to Airy line ensemble for these two line ensembles.